Ranya-Alghamdi-1/ShadowID---Absher-Tuwaiq/README.md

 ## 🚀 Quick Start

 ### Option 1: Docker (Recommended)

-The easiest way to run the entire project with all dependencies:
+Run the entire stack (Backend, Frontend, AI Services) with one command:

 ```bash
 # Start all services